DanteEclipse/easycalc/README.md

 # easycalc
 yep, a calculator with help of all the internet

-Instructions:
+## Instructions:
-use "javac intento_de_calculadora.java" in consloe to compile then excecute with "java intento_de_calculadora" also in console
+1. Use "javac intento_de_calculadora.java" in consloe to compile \ln
+2. Then excecute with "java intento_de_calculadora" also in console

-you are ready to use it
+you are ready to use it :)